 - Bath cup to prevent water from getting in your baby’s eyes while rinsing their head and hair (though a kitchen cup would work fine).

 - 2 soft/ lightweight wash cloths or sponges

 - Pro tip: If you have an infant tub with a removable sling and your baby tends to get chilly while bathing, get a washcloth wet with warm water and lay it on their belly while you wash them.
 This was something I discovered after having our second daughter, Alana, and really helped keep her warm and happy.
 Every minute or two, re-wet it and drape it over them.

 - A (small) space heater

 Just like diapers, you have no way of knowing what size your baby will be when he or she arrives.
-Don't go crazy on purchasing a ton of infant clothes since babies grow so quickly and don't fit in specific sizes for long.
+Don’t go crazy purchasing a ton of infant clothes because babies grow so quickly and don’t fit in specific sizes for long.
 Take how often will you be doing laundry into consideration when determining how many outfits to buy.

 - 10-12 onesies (a.k.a. “comfy” clothes)

 - Pro tip: I highly recommend sleepers with zippers, rather than buttons.
 It’s much easier to zip your little one’s outfit when changing them at 3:00 am than it is to try and line up 16 buttons.